Free X-Mod Review — Limited Availability

 No. We work alongside your existing broker, not instead of them.
 If we find a correction opportunity, your broker handles the actual changes.
 Many brokers appreciate having a second set of eyes on the data — it protects them and you.

 Brokers are essential — they manage your policy, handle renewals, and advocate during claims.
 But most brokers serve hundreds of clients across many industries and aren't reviewing your NCCI worksheet line by line for classification accuracy or checking whether old claim reserves have been closed.
 That's a different kind of analysis.
-We focus exclusively on a narrow set of pricing drivers in senior care where errors are most common and most costly.
+We focus exclusively on a narrow set of pricing drivers where errors are most common and most costly.
 Think of us as a second opinion on the math behind your premium — not a replacement for your broker's role.

 Most reviews take 2–3 weeks from start to finish.
 The biggest factor is how quickly your broker can send us the documents we need.
 Your time commitment is about 15 minutes for an initial call, plus a 30-minute walkthrough of our findings.